Written by Charles M. Schulz

 The team goes to work to prepare the field as a surprise for him.
 When he arrives at the field, he finds it has been completely planted, and I do mean completely.
 There’s even a tree on the pitcher’s mound.
 Tulips line the basepaths.
 Vegetables line the infield between first and second base.
 A scarecrow sits in centerfield.
 The bats have been used to stake the tomato plants.
 Get the picture?

 Peppermint Patty arrives and is livid.
 Still, she says they will give it a shot.
-They try to play the baseball game.
+They try to play a baseball game.
 Near the end, it looks like for the first time Charlie Brown’s team might be on their way to a victory…

 It’s Arbor Day, Charlie Brown works in the tradition of many Peanuts specials.
 It’s funny and meaningful at the same time.
 Watching the gang trying to play a baseball game while getting tripped by vines and making their way through all of the plants is hysterical.
 At the same time, it draws in all of Charlie Brown’s frustrations with sports through the years.